datacarpentry/shell-economics/_episodes/05-writing-scripts.md

 ## Writing files

 We've been able to do a lot of work with files that already exist, but what if we want to write our own files?
-We're not going to type in a FASTA file, but we'll see as we go through other tutorials, there are a lot of reasons we'll want to write a file, or edit an existing file.
+We're not going to type in an actual dataset, but we'll see as we go through other tutorials, there are a lot of reasons we'll want to write a file, or edit an existing file.

 To add text to files, we're going to use a text editor called Nano.
-We're going to create a file to take notes about what we've been doing with the data files in `~/shell_data/untrimmed_fastq`.
+We're going to create a file to take notes about what we've been doing with the data files in `data/raw/worldbank`.

-This is good practice when working in bioinformatics.
+This is good practice when doing data wrangling and analysis.
 We can create a file called `README.txt` that describes the data files in the directory or documents how the files in that directory were generated.
 As the name suggests, it's a file that we or others should read to understand the information in that directory.

-Let's change our working directory to `~/shell_data/untrimmed_fastq` using `cd`, then run `nano` to create a file called `README.txt`:
+Let's change our working directory to `~/Downloads/shell-economics/data/worldbank` using `cd`, then run `nano` to create a file called `README.txt`:

 ~~~
-$ cd ~/shell_data/untrimmed_fastq
+$ cd ~/Downloads/shell-economics/data/worldbank
 $ nano README.txt
 ~~~
 {: .bash}